$0 Baden-Württemberg School Meeting Prep Checklist

 A lawyer becomes the right choice at these specific inflection points:

 • The Schulamt rejected your Widerspruch and issued an unfavourable Widerspruchsbescheid.
-Escalation to the Verwaltungsgericht requires legal representation and carries court filing fees.
+Escalation to the Verwaltungsgericht often requires legal representation and carries court filing fees.

 • Multiple agencies are blocking each other — the Jugendamt says it's the Sozialamt's responsibility, the Sozialamt says it's the Jugendamt's, and neither will process your Inklusionsassistenz application.
 A lawyer can force administrative action through formal proceedings.